 - Calculating carcass ratios as an indicator of mortality;

-- Documenting, spatially, the areas of species occurrence.
+- Spatially documenting the areas of species occurrence.

-According to CEAGRE, the census will provide essential data for elephant population management, including abundance estimates, spatial distribution, and carcass-based mortality indices.
-Additionally, it will generate valuable information on other wildlife species sharing the same habitats, contributing to analyses of ecological interactions, spatial use patterns, and integrated conservation strategies.
+CEAGRE emphasized that the census will provide essential data for managing elephant populations, including estimates of abundance, spatial distribution, and carcass mortality indices.
+In addition, it will generate valuable information on other wildlife species that share the same habitats, contributing to analyses of ecological interactions, spatial use patterns, and integrated conservation strategies.

-The Planning Seminar was marked by technical discussions on methodology and operational safety, highlighting the importance of ensuring scientifically robust results recognized by the IUCN African Elephant Specialist Group (AFESG/IUCN–SSC).
+The Planning Seminar featured technical discussions on the methodology and operational safety, underscoring the importance of ensuring scientifically robust results recognized by the IUCN African Elephant Specialist Group (AFESG/IUCN–SSC).

 Through this exercise, BIOFUND reaffirms its commitment to biodiversity conservation, mitigation of human-wildlife conflict, and the fight against poaching, ensuring updated and reliable information for the sustainable management of natural resources.